moobsen/beacon_search/README.rst

 The goal of this script is to locate an avalanche beacon signal by controlling a drone.
-This python tool is to be run a companion computer controlling a Arduoilot Drone.
+This python tool is to be run on a companion computer controlling a Ardupilot Drone.
 The companion computer needs an avalanche beacon receiver attached to it.